GT-CURA/complete_streets/step2_elements/amenities/README.md

   2. Intensity (**int**): *How long people dwell*
   3. Operating hour (**opr**):

-You can refer to `amenities_weigths.csv` which contains the standardzied popularity and intensity score for each amenity category. *Note* The POI data were obtained from ADVAN, collected in October 2024.
+You can refer to `amenities_weigths.csv`, which contains the standardized popularity and intensity score for each amenity category. *Note* The POI data were obtained from ADVAN, collected in October 2024.

 ### 1️⃣ Popularity
 To calculate the standardized popularity score for each amenity type, we first computed the average monthly visit count for all POIs within each category across the United States.
 In the figure below, the blue bars represent the total number of POIs per category, while the red points indicate the mean number of visits.
 For example, restaurant-related POIs receive an average of approximately 362 monthly visitors.